 - With a 1 1/2-inch round cookie cutter, cut out 8 or 9 circles.
 Cover all the marzipan you are not using immediately with plastic wrap so it doesn’t dry out.

-- Roll one piece of marzipan into a ball the size of a marble and pinch with your fingers to shape into a cone about 1 to 1 1/4 inches high, tapering to a fine point at the top.
+- Roll a piece of marzipan into a ball the size of a marble and pinch with your fingers to shape into a cone about 1 to 1 1/4 inches high, tapering to a fine point at the top.

 - Take another round of marzipan and wrap it like a petal around the cone, pinching it at the bottom to adhere and at the top to thin and ruffle slightly like a flower.
 Repeat with the remaining “petals,” overlapping slightly as you work your way around.
 If necessary, use a little water to help glue the marzipan in place.

 Pistachio Petit-Four Cake Recipe © 2007 Alisa Huntsman.
 Photo © 2007 Tina Rupp.
 All rights reserved.
 All materials used with permission.